 Thanking you for all your feedback,

 VY Canis Majoris (VY CMa) is one of the largest stars detected so far and is located 3900 light-years from Earth.
-The estimates on it’s size vary, but it is estimated to be 1400 to 2200 solar radii (distance from center of Sun to it’s photosphere).
+The estimates on its size vary, but it is estimated to be 1400 to 2200 solar radii (distance from the center of Sun to its photosphere).

 The size of this object is difficult to comprehend.
-It would take 1100 years travelling in jet aircraft at 900km/hr to circle it once.
+It would take 1100 years traveling in jet aircraft at 900km/hr to circle it once.
 Also, It would take over 7 000 000 000 (7 Billion) Suns or 7 000 000 000 000 000 (7 Quadrillion) Earths to fill VY Canis Majoris.
-There are also few videos on YouTube which try to explain the size for you.
+There are also few videos on YouTube that try to explain the size for you.